xyxj1024/xyxj1024.github.io/_posts/2023-01-19-aws-apache-web-server.md

 ### SSH Configuration

-Open a terminal window on your local computer and run the following command:
+Open a terminal window on your local computer (in my case a MacBook Air) and run the following command:

 ```bash
 # Passphrase is optional